learn-co-students/west-se-040521/10-oojs/README.md

   By the end of this lesson, SWBAT:
 - [ ] create a Class in JavaScript using ES6 syntax
 - [ ] instantiate a new instance of a Cat class
-- [ ] write and execute an instance method
+- [ ] write and execute an instance method/function

 ## Key Questions
 * What are some limitations of using Plain Old JavaScript Objects (POJOs) to store information?